JayJsan/FPGA-Flappy-Bird/README.md

-# COMPSYS 305 Mini Project - Flappy Bird
+# Flappy Bird - FPGA - VHDL

 > This was a University mini project based around making a modified version of flappy bird to run on a Cyclone V FPGA DE0-CV board.